vivjay30/pychorus/README.md

 # Pychorus

 This is an open source library to find choruses or interesting sections in pieces of music.
 The algorithm is largely based on [a paper](https://pdfs.semanticscholar.org/f120/3fb2efe2f251ea7c221c9eaca95cc163594b.pdf) by Masataka Goto with some simplifications and modifications.
-There is room for improvement so feel free to the project.
+There is room for improvement so feel free to contribute to the project.

-See the blog post here: (coming soon) for a full explanation on how the library works
+Check out the blog post: (coming soon) for a full explanation on how the library works

 ## Getting Started